jeremytammik/tbc/a/1969_chain_idling.md

   }
 </pre>

-This doesn't work because I can not make the `Execute` function `async` but this is the theory.
+This doesn't work because I cannot make the `Execute` function `async` but this is the theory.
 Not being able to `await` `func1` and `func2` is what is causing me to dive so deep into idling events.

 Func1 and Func2 have nothing to do with Revit: